Creating Custom CG Modules

 List<CGVMesh> meshes = InVMeshArray.GetAllData<CGVMesh>(out bool isDisposable);

-With request parameters (for on-request upstreams)
+With request parameters (for on-request modules)

 CGPath path = InPath.GetData<CGPath>(